tarkah/lazystream/README.md

 - xmltv and m3u playlist formats can be generated for all games using the `generate` subcommand
 - Games can be recorded using the `record` subcommand.
 This requires StreamLink is installed and in your path.
 If a game is live, you can use the `--restart` flag to start recording from the beginning of the stream.
 Currently `best` quality is used with StreamLink, the `--quality` option doesn't affect this, for now.
 - Games can be casted to a chromecast using the `cast` subcommand.
 In addition to Streamlink, VLC is required to cast the stream.
+- Play games directly to VLC with the `play` subcommand.
+Requires both Streamlink and VLC.

 ```
 ❯ lazystream --help